chenkianwee/yun2infinity/_sources/docs/030/031deploy.md

     0   12  *   *   *   certbot renew --quiet
     ```
-5. uncomment this line in the /etc/nginx/conf.d/nginx.conf file.
+5. do a renew dry run to make sure renewal will work.
     ```
+    certbot renew --dry-run
+    ```
+6. uncomment this line in the /etc/nginx/conf.d/nginx.conf file.
+    ```
     server_tokens   off;
     ```
-5. uncomment these two lines in each location block in the /etc/nginx/conf.d/nginx.conf file.
+7. uncomment these two lines in each location block in the /etc/nginx/conf.d/nginx.conf file.
     ```
     proxy_set_header      X-Forwarded-Proto $scheme;
     proxy_set_header      X-Forwarded-For $proxy_add_x_forwarded_for;
     ```
-6. add more security to the /etc/nginx/conf.d/nginx.conf file by including the following commands in both the http and https server block (https://serverfault.com/questions/874936/adding-hsts-to-nginx-config).
+8. add more security to the /etc/nginx/conf.d/nginx.conf file by including the following commands in both the http and https server block (https://serverfault.com/questions/874936/adding-hsts-to-nginx-config).
     - make changes to the add_header Strict-Transport-Security "max-age=300;" always; increase the max-age=31536000 (a year) in the /etc/nginx/security_header.conf as you feel more confident everything is working.
     ```
     server {

-        include /etc/nginx/security_header.conf
+        include /etc/nginx/security_header.conf;

         .... other stuff in the server block ....
     }
     ```
-7. backup the certificates.
+9. backup the certificates.
 Install zip.
     ```
     apk add zip